Kb-Jr/CSS-Animations/Transforms/Readme.md

 - "skewX" tilts the element in the left or right direction.
 A positive value in degrees tilts the element to the left and a negative x value tilts the element to the right.
 - "skewY" tilts the element in the up or down direction.
 A positive value in degrees tilts the element down and a negative value tilts the element upwards.
 - You can use shorthand of "skew" and include the x and y values as arguments like so: skew(xdeg, ydeg);
 - Skewing an element also skews the child elements.
-To ensure the child element doesn't skew, specify the opposite of the direction the parent is being skewed to on the child element
+To ensure the child element doesn't skew, specify the opposite of the direction the parent is being skewed to on the child element.

+## Transform Origin
+- Transform Origin specifies the location origin of the Transform
+- By default the origin/centrepoint of every element is in the middle.
+- You can use key word values to specify the origin.
+Keywords such as Bottom, centre, right, top, left.
+- Key words can be combined simply by typing both keywords separated by a space.
+- You can also specify the origin by using percentages.
+Where absolute right and bottom positions are represented by 0% respectively and absolute left and top positions are represented by 100% respectively.
+- A combination of origins in percentages are represented below [right bottom - 0% 0% right top - 0% 100%
+ left bottom - 100% 0%
+ left top - 100% 100%
+ centre - 50% 50%]
+- Adjusting the values above can aid in specifying more accurately where you want your trasform origin to be.

+## Multiple Transforms
+- You can transform multiple properties of an element by either listing them all out individually or by using shorthand notation and seperating each property by a space
+- The last property specified is usually the first property executed when the trigger event fires.